yqyan2010/Lab-sample-retention-information-system/README.md

-# Lab-sample-retention-information-system
+# Sample-retention-information-system
-Contains front end for user interaction/input and back end for sample database manage.

-Purpose: It tracks all sample information in a MySQL type database and allows users to enter/edit/view these information in a website format user interface.
+Purpose: It allows users to enter/edit/view these information in a website format user interface.

 It contains following parts: